Ultrafast loss of lattice coherence in the light-induced structural phase transition of V$_2$O$_3$

-We study a 56\,nm-thick thin film of V$_2$O$_3$ deposited on a sapphire substrate with a 60\,nm Cr$_2$O$_3$ buffer layer~\cite{Ronchi2019}.
-We characterise the ultrafast response in two-different configurations (see Fig.~\ref{fig2}), either pumping with short (15\,fs), 700\,nm laser pulses and probing in the IR with a short (15\,fs) 1800\,nm pulse at 1 kHz repetition rate (red traces), or pumping with a 30\,fs, 800\,nm pulse and probing in the visible with frequency-resolved white-light supercontinuum (Fourier transform limit 15\,fs, 500-750\,nm) at 5 kHz repetition rate (blue traces).
-The use of multiple probes allows us to achieve greater sensitivity to the phonon modes, as each mode may modulate a different spectral region~\cite{pastor_non-thermal, ramos-alvarez_probing_2019, novelli_localized_2017}.
-We start by examining the low fluence regime, where the light intensity is insufficient to drive a phase transition and thus we measure dynamics on the equilibrium potential.
-Fig.~\ref{fig2}a shows the reflectivity change at 77\,K, below T$_\mathrm{c}$, when the sample is in the insulating state after photoexcitation with 2\,mJ/cm$^2$ at 700\,nm or 6\,\,mJ/cm$^2$ at 800\,nm.
+We start by examining the low fluence regime, where we measure dynamics on the equilibrium potential.
+Fig.~\ref{fig2}a shows the reflectivity change at 77\,K, below T$_\mathrm{c}$, when the sample is in the insulating state after photoexcitation with 2\,mJ/cm$^2$ at 700\,nm, or 6\,mJ/cm$^2$ at 800\,nm.
 Following an initial fast signal change, the transient response is modulated by oscillations due to coherent phonons.
 The Fourier transform of the oscillating component is shown in Fig.~\ref{fig2}c.
-The IR probe shows two phonon modes at 8.3\,THz and 9.8\,THz, while the visible probe displays a mode at 7.0\,THz, in good agreement with the literature values obtained by Raman spectroscopy for the three lowest frequency $A_g$ modes [13].
+The IR probe shows phonon modes $\omega_2$ and $\omega_3$ at 8.3\,THz and 9.8\,THz, while the visible probe displays $\omega_1$ at 7.0\,THz, in good agreement with the literature values obtained by Raman spectroscopy for the three lowest frequency $A_g$ modes \cite{kuroda_raman_1977}.
+In agreement with these previous Raman measurements, we observe no shift in the oscillation frequency if the temperature is changed but remains below T$_\mathrm{c}$ (Fig.~S1).
 Similarly, Fig.~\ref{fig2}b shows the transient response when the system is in the metallic state at 155\,K (700/1800\,nm, 2.5\,mJ/cm$^2$) or 300\,K (800\,nm/VIS, 10\,mJ/cm$^2$).
-Here the lowest $A_{1g}$ mode is observed (Fig.~\ref{fig2}d), whose frequency shifts from 7.5\,THz at 155\,K to 7.1\,THz at 300\,K as expected from the temperature dependence of the Raman mode in the HS phase~\cite{kuroda_raman_1977}.
-These modes can now be used as markers for coherence in the ultrafast phase transition.
+Here the lowest $A_{1g}$ mode $\omega_2^{HS}$ is observed (Fig.~\ref{fig2}d), whose frequency shifts from 7.5\,THz at 155\,K to 7.1\,THz at 300\,K as expected from the temperature dependence of the Raman mode in the HS phase~\cite{kuroda_raman_1977}.